Blackacee/Js-consolelog/README.md

 # Js-consolelog
-This is JS console method
+//This is JS console method

 console.log("Hello, World!");